Jean Gerson: Gerson's writings

-He saved himself from rationalism by laying hold on mysticism—the Christian mysticism of Pseudo-Dionysius the Areopagite, the school of (Augustinian canon regular) Richard of St. Victor, (Cistercian) Bernard of Clairvaux, (Franciscan) Saint Bonaventure, and the new Brethren of the Common Life.
+Gerson focused his studies on those of previous Christian writings on mysticism—the Christian mysticism of Pseudo-Dionysius the Areopagite, the school of (Augustinian canon regular) Richard of St. Victor, (Cistercian) Bernard of Clairvaux, (Franciscan) Saint Bonaventure, and the new Brethren of the Common Life.
 He thought that, by laying hold of mysticism, he would equally guard against speculative scholasticism, and the seductions of Averroistic pantheism such as was preached by heretics like Amalric of Bena.
-Mystical theology was not academic: "even young girls and simple people" could become experts in mystical theology.

 In his Tract. contra romantiam de rosa (iii.
 297) he warns against the irreverent Roman de la Rose of Guillaume de Lorris and Jean de Meun—a position in which he was joined by Christine de Pizan.
 He was often weary of the chancellorship—it involved him in strife and in money difficulties; he grew tired of public life, and longed for learned leisure.
-To obtain it he accepted the deanery of Bruges from the duke of Burgundy, but after a short sojourn he returned to Paris and to the chancellorship.
+Gerson was offered and accepted the deanery of Bruges from the duke of Burgundy, but after a short sojourn he returned to Paris and to the chancellorship.

 In Catholic circles, Gerson's theology is usually held in high esteem, while his ecclesiastical doctrines are sometimes viewed as suspect due to his support for conciliarism.
 While scholars have contended that Gerson adopted several nominalist tenets, others have maintained that he was anti-nominalist in his basic outlook.

-Gerson's 1402 treatise De Vita Spirituali Animae was one of the first attempts at developing natural rights theory.
 He thought that freedom could be exchanged in the same way as property.